 A decision on a new bioproduct, product gas, was made in April 2015.
-Its production will begin once the bioproduct mill has been inaugurated in mid-August 2017 This gaseous biofuel made from bark will be used as the main fuel for the lime kiln at the bioproduct mill.
+This gaseous biofuel made from bark is used as the main fuel for the lime kiln at the bioproduct mill.

 Other potential bioproducts include for example textile fibres and lignin products.
 We are studying several processes and product paths and will implement them gradually.
 Reaching the goals will take time after the new bioproduct mill´s start-up.

 Information about pulp

 The core process of the Metsä Group bioproduct mill is producing high-quality pulp.
 The global demand for softwood pulp is growing steadily, particularly as a result of increasing consumption in Asia.
 The new mill is making use of high-quality northern softwood fibre, and its cost competitiveness is good.

 The core process of the bioproduct mill is producing high-quality pulp.

 The mill is producing 1.3 million tonnes of pulp per year.
 The pulp mill is consisting of two main sections.
 The fibre line is processing wood into pulp.
 The recovery line is producing bioenergy from dissolved wood from pulp cooking, and cooking chemicals will be collected for reuse.
 The pulp mass is used as a raw material in the manufacture of paper, paperboard and other products.

 In-depth fibre expertise is crucial when the goal is to produce exactly the right types of raw materials for various end products.
 The bioproduct mill is cutting-edge in all respects, and its pulp production process is progressive in terms of technology and energy efficiency.

 Resource efficiency and renewable energy

 The bioproduct mill is helping Finland achieve its renewable energy targets.

 The mill is increasing the share of renewable energy in Finland by around two percentage points.